 - Wills, trusts, and other estate planning documents, such as powers of attorney and living wills;

 - A list of all outstanding debts, including any mortgages and credit accounts;

 - A list of all financial accounts and investments, including account numbers and contact information;

 - All documents related to pension policies and retirement benefits;

 - Life insurance policies and any long term disability insurance the person has.

 In addition to these documents, you will want to make sure you know where any property or vehicle titles are kept, as well as personal documents such as birth or marriage certificates, and military service discharge papers.

 Contact Us Today for Help

 When it comes to making plans for the future care and well being of your loved ones, Cavallo & Cavallo is here to help.
-Reach out and contact our New York estate planning attorneys to request a consultation in our Bronx or New Rochelle office today.
+Reach out and contact our New York estate planning attorneys to request a consultation in our Bronx or Westchester office today.